VincentTam/vincenttam.github.io/source/_posts/2015-05-30-validate-html-code-for-svg-fallbacks-to-text.markdown

 Background
 ---

-After I'd written [*Added W3C Valided Logos to Some Pages*][pp], I saw that in the site, there's still two pages which *hadn't* been checked by the W3C's validators.
+After I'd written [*Added W3C Validated Logos to Some Pages*][pp], I saw that in the site, there's still two pages which *hadn't* been checked by the W3C's validators.

 Problem
 ---